dmccuskey/DMC-Corona-Library/README.md

 **Examples**

-There are examples in the folder `examples/dmc_websockets/` which show how to use the `dmc_websockets` library.
+There are examples in the folder `examples/dmc_websockets/` which show how to use the `dmc_websockets` module.